Skip to main content

 To help manage the multicast traffic on the network it is often recommended to enable IGMP snooping on your switches.
 Dante devices can issue IGMP join and leave messages.
 When a switch has IGMP snooping and filtering turned on, it will prevent IP multicast from flooding the network.
 An IGMP querier IP address must be defined on at least one switch in the Dante network or VLAN.
 (On Cisco Nexus switch networks this may include enabling PIM sparse, thereby enabling an IGMP querier.)

 If no querier is present then IGMP snooping will cause Dante clock discovery to fail.
-You will see multiple Master Clock devices shown in Dante Controller, the Dante devices will lose clock sync and latency will increase until audio stops.
+You will see multiple Leader Clock devices shown in Dante Controller, the Dante devices will lose clock sync and latency will increase until audio stops.

 If you intend to multicast Dante over multiple switches, you will also need to configure multicast router ports.